• Skip to primary navigation

 2. If prompted, re-enter the Password for your Microsoft Account and click on Sign In.

-3. Next, you may (or may not) be prompted to verify your Microsoft Account using a security code.
+3. Next, you may be prompted to verify your Microsoft Account using a security code.
 If prompted, enter the Email Address to receive the security code and click on Next.

 4. Get the Security code from your Email Account and enter the Security Code to verify your Microsoft Account.

-For the actual steps to remove Microsoft Account, you can refer to this guide: How to Remove Microsoft Account from Windows 11/10.
+For the actual steps to convert Microsoft Account to Local, you can refer to this guide: How to Switch Microsoft Account to Local User Account.

 Sam Patwegar